Pictures in order: Ann Gover, Clare Ramsden, Kath Smith, Peter Wood, Pippa Hutchins and Rachel Wood

 Peter is Mary and Derek Wood’s youngest son.
-He has married to Gill for 36 years, and they live in Chelmsford, Essex, They have four grown-up daughters and four grand-daughters.
+He has been married to Gill for 36 years, and they live in Chelmsford, Essex, They have four grown-up daughters and four grand-daughters.
 Peter qualified as a doctor at the Middlesex Hospital, London, in 1983, and then trained to be a GP in Steeton, West Yorkshire.
 From March 1989, Peter spent seven years working as a doctor, in SW Uganda, and for the last 3 years of which he was Medical Superintendent.

 He worked at a Church of Uganda Hospital, Kisiizi Hospital and was supported by Ruanda Mission/ Mid-Africa Ministry (CMS).
 Following his return to UK in 1996, Peter returned to UK to work as a GP in a Christian General Practice in Chelmsford.

 However, due to ill-health, he retired on health grounds in 2010.
 Peter now spends part of his time working as a Handyman, and is an active member of Widford Parish in Chelmsford.
 His other interests include gardening, photography, bird-watching, and DIY projects around the home, as well as spending time with family and friends, and caring for grandchildren.

 Peter also acts as Treasurer and website editor.